TikhonJelvis/RL-book/book/chapter10/chapter10.md

 We summarize MC, TD and DP in terms of whether they bootstrap (or not) and in terms of whether they experience interactions with an real/simulated environment (or not).
 \index{bootstrapping}

-- Bootstrapping: By "bootstrapping" , we mean that an update to the Value Function utilizes a current or prior estimate of the Value Function.
+- Bootstrapping: By "bootstrapping", we mean that an update to the Value Function utilizes a current or prior estimate of the Value Function.
 MC *does not bootstrap* since its Value Function updates use actual trace experience returns and not any current or prior estimates of the Value Function.
 On the other hand, TD and DP *do bootstrap*.
-- Experiencing: By "experiencing" , we mean that the algorithm uses experiences obtained by interacting with a real or simulated environment, rather than performing expectation calculations with a model of transition probabilities (the latter doesn't require interactions with an environment and hence, doesn't "experience").
+- Experiencing: By "experiencing", we mean that the algorithm uses experiences obtained by interacting with a real or simulated environment, rather than performing expectation calculations with a model of transition probabilities (the latter doesn't require interactions with an environment and hence, doesn't "experience").
 MC and TD *do experience*, while DP *does not experience*.

 We illustrate this perspective of bootstrapping (or not) and experiencing (or not) with some very popular diagrams that we are borrowing from [lecture slides from David Silver's RL course](https://www.deepmind.com/learning-resources/introduction-to-reinforcement-learning-with-david-silver) and from [teaching content prepared by Richard Sutton](http://www.incompleteideas.net/).